-Observations: Based upon testing, private passenger automobile and homeowners declination decisions were made in accordance with statutory requirements and the Company's underwriting plan.
-No written declination notices were provided for these applicants, although each received oral notice.
-Based upon testing and review of the information available, the Company's declinations were not unfairly discriminatory.
+Observations: Based upon testing, private passenger automobile and homeowners declination decisions were generally made in accordance with statutory requirements and the Company's underwriting guidelines.
+One private passenger automobile applicant was improperly denied coverage in violation of the Company's underwriting guidelines.
+All remaining declined applicants received either written or oral declination notices.
+Based upon testing and review of the information available, the Company's declinations generally were not unfairly discriminatory.